INX Media: The case that put both Chidambaram and his son Karti in trouble

 INX Media was owned by Peter Mukerjea and his wife Indrani Mukerjea.
 Both are currently lodged in jail in connection with the Sheena Bora murder case.

-After INX Media made the request the Foreign Investment Promotion Board (FIPB) under the finance ministry, then headed by P Chidambaram approved the request in May 2007.
+After INX Media made the request the Foreign Investment Promotion Board (FIPB) under the finance ministry, then headed by P Chidambaram approved the request on May 2007.

-INX Media was allowed to receive foreign funds to the tune of Rs 4.62 crore.
-The FIPB, however rejected a request by INX Media for downstream investment of foreign fund in the INX News Pvt Ltd, its subsidiary.
+INX Media was allowed to receive the foreign funds to the tune of Rs 4.62 crore.
+The FIPB, however, rejected a request by INX Media for downstream investment of foreign fund in the INX News Pvt Ltd, its subsidiary.

 The allegation is that the company received foreign fund to the tune of Rs 305 crore from the three Mauritius based firms in violation of the FIPB order.
-The CBI alleged that the the shares were purchased at Rs 862.31, which is 86 times the face value.
+The CBI alleged that the shares were purchased at Rs 862.31, which is 86 times the face value.

 INX Media then engaged Chess Management Service Ltd, which was founded by Karti Chidambaram, the son of former union minister, P Chidambaram.
 Karti is alleged to have used the influence of his father to INX Media.
 It was Chidambaram, who suggested that INX Media applies for fresh approval for foreign fund for downstream investment that was already received.